tomtclai/gs-consuming-rest-ios/README.md

 ![Select Label object](images/select-label.png)

 Next, select and drag a `Button` object to the storyboard layout.
-This button will be used to refresh the content by making additional REST requests to the service.
+This button will be used to refresh the content by making additional HTTP requests to the REST service.

 ![Select Button object](images/select-button.png)

 Double-click one label and change it to "[id]", and the other to "[content]".
 This will be the placeholder text.
 These values will be replaced on successful completion of the HTTP request as described in "Create a ViewController" section.
 Lastly double-click the button to change it to read "Refresh".
+Your storyboard should now look similar to the following:

 ![View complete storyboard](images/complete-storyboard.png)